 These isolated spots of land, the above water tips of undersea mountains, are famed for their beautiful lagoons, reefs, fabulous fishing, and collectible postage stamps.

-The land now called Tuvalu was first settled by the Polynesians some 2,000 ago.
+The Polynesians first settled the land now called Tuvalu some 2,000 ago.
 Arrivals included those from Samoa, Tonga and Kiribati.